almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/index.md

 ![Kenny with traffic light](/images/jumbotron_kenny.jpg)

+## Featured Projects

+Each year, I do a animated [Christmas light show](/projects/christmas-light-show).
+The show posts song countdown to Christmas and posts song information
+<a href="https://twitter.com/hplightshow" target="_blank">Twitter</a> via a custom software application.
+More information about the project, including song information, show times, and links to previous years show videos, are avaiable on the [project page](/project/christmas-light-show).

 ## Technology Blog

 A programmer that does not talk (or in this case write) about technology probably is not a good programmer.